madkind/cv/cv.md

 ### Full Stack Software Engineer
 **Rollet** - September 2018 - June 2019, Budapest

-*Tech: Python, Django, React, SQL, AWS*
+*Tech: Python, Django, React, SQL, AWS, Docker*

 - Learned React and Django on the job.
 - Contributed to the development of the backend platform and the management interface of a cloud-based IoT solution handling payments.
 ### Junior Software Engineer
 **Abesse** - April 2015 - November 2017, Budapest

 *Tech: C#, .Net, React, SQL, BPM*

 - Developed and delivered a workflow-integrated content management system.
 - Actively participated in the entire development process, from writing functional specifications to deployment and providing on-site support.
 ## Education